Kankakee Highway Defect Lawyers

 - Fallen trees or shrubbery

 Motorists are responsible for securing any load they transport, and municipalities are obligated to quickly and efficiently remove objects that are obstructing the roadways.

 Negligence in construction is an ongoing problem for motorists attempting to use our streets and highways as they are under repair by municipalities or private companies are carrying out construction projects near the road.
-The consequences of a carelessly run construction site can be as minor as a flat tire from a stray nail, but there also exists the potential for serious injury and property damage when construction workers and managers are negligent in the execution of their duties.
+The consequences of a carelessly run construction site can be as minor as a flat tire from a stray nail, but there also exists the potential for serious injury when construction workers and managers are negligent in the execution of their duties.